bracketclub/bracket-data/README.md

 }
 ```

 - `order`: an array with the first round team order.
-This s useful for display purposes as it is ordered how the teams should be paired from top-to-bottom for each region to start the bracket:
+This is useful for display purposes as it is ordered how the teams should be paired from top-to-bottom for each region to start the bracket:

 ```js
 [1, 16, 8, 9, 5, 12, 4, 13, 6, 11, 3, 14, 7, 10, 2, 15]
 ```

-- `scoring`: any data from the json files about how to possible score a bracket.
-There is not set format for the scoring data, and due to this fact scoring systems will vary quite a bit from sport to sport and year to year.
-You could come up with your own scoring system and include it, and then write your own module to score each bracket.
+- `scoring`: any data from the json files about how to possibly score a bracket.
+There is no set format for the scoring data, and due to this fact, scoring data will vary quite a bit from sport to sport and year to year.
+You could even come up with your own scoring system, PR it, and then write your own module to score each bracket.
 It could be as simple as

 ```js
 {